S-2632

 Plain Language

-AI tools used in utilization review may not supplant healthcare provider decision-making.
-More specifically, AI may not deny, delay, or modify healthcare services on the basis of medical necessity — that determination must be made exclusively by a licensed physician or licensed healthcare professional who is competent to evaluate the specific clinical issues involved.
-The human reviewer must consider the requesting provider's recommendation, the insured's clinical history, and individual clinical circumstances.
-This is a hard prohibition: AI cannot independently make any adverse medical necessity determination, even with human oversight available after the fact.
+AI tools may not supplant healthcare provider decision-making, and — critically — may not deny, delay, or modify healthcare services based on medical necessity at all.
+Medical necessity determinations must be made exclusively by a licensed physician or a licensed healthcare professional competent to evaluate the specific clinical issues at hand, who must review the requesting provider's recommendation and the insured's individual medical history and clinical circumstances.
+This is a stronger prohibition than many comparable state laws: it bars AI from making any medical necessity determination, not merely from being the sole or primary basis.

 Statutory Text